Pyruvate Is The End Product Of

 • Dihydrolipoyl Dehydrogenase (E3): Reoxidizes dihydrolipoamide back to its oxidized form, lipoamide, using FAD as a coenzyme.
 FADH2 then transfers electrons to NAD+, forming NADH.

-Regulation of PDC: The PDC is tightly regulated to ensure that acetyl-CoA production meets the cell's energy demands.
+Regulation of PDC: The PDC is tightly regulated to make sure acetyl-CoA production meets the cell's energy demands.
 It is inhibited by:

 • High levels of ATP: Indicates that the cell has sufficient energy.